min69u/Reforestation/README.md

-## What did Yoda say when he saw himself in 4K?
-"HDMI"
+## Why did Mozart kill all his chickens?
+## Because when he asked them who the best composer was, they'd all say "Bach bach bach!"